keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 ## What’s New in the Keptn v2 release candidate?

-User feedback to the Keptn project has been clear, and we’ve listened.
 Keptn v2-rc will bring the following new features:

 - Non-Blocking Tasks